sanfx/git-maildiff/README.md

-> **maildiff** is a simple git command to push and email diff in color
+> **maildiff** is a simple git command to email diff in color to reviewer/ co-worker.

 ###Install
-Navigate to git-maildiff direcoty you cloned/ downlaoded from terminal
+Navigate to git-maildiff directory you cloned/ downlaoded from terminal

 run ***$ python setup.py install***